jemproject/JEM-Project/README.md

-# JEM 4.0.1-dev2
+# JEM 4.1.0
-released 2023-08-01
+released 2023-09-02

 Based on
 - jemproject/JEM-Project
 - Egnarts94/JEM-Project Responsive JEM

 ## To install
-Download the installation package here from the repo and install it :-)
+Download the installation package from https://www.joomlaeventmanager.net/download or install it in Joomla 4 via the web installer.

 ## Documentation
 https://www.joomlaeventmanager.net/documentation/basics